Super Bowl IX: In popular culture

 The Mary Tyler Moore Show on CBS (which was set in Minneapolis) used this game as a plot line on the episode aired the night before the game.
 Lou Grant taught Ted Baxter how to bet on football games; yet over the course of the football season, Ted was the one who developed a winning strategy.
 They pooled their money and finished the regular season in the black.
 Since Ted's strategy would not work on the Super Bowl game's spread, it was agreed they would not place a bet on the Super Bowl.
 However Ted was crushed when it was revealed that Lou actually did place a (losing) bet.
 Lou bet all the season's winnings on the Steelers.
 At the end of the show, Mary Tyler Moore announced the following over the credits: "If the Pittsburgh Steelers win the actual Super Bowl tomorrow, we want to apologize to the Pittsburgh team and their fans for this purely fictional story.
 If on the other hand, they lose, remember, you heard it here first."
 And, as it turned out, her apology did go into effect.

 Entertainment

-The Grambling State University Band from north Louisiana performed during both the pregame festivities and the national anthem.
+The Grambling State University Band from north Louisiana performed during the pregame festivities.
 Coincidentally, Tulane Stadium hosted the first Bayou Classic football game between Southwestern Athletic Conference archrivals Grambling and Southern seven weeks before the Super Bowl.

-During the national anthem, the GSU band was backed by the Mardi Gras Barbershop Chorus under the direction of Dr. Saul Schneider.
+America the Beautiful and the national anthem was sung by the Mardi Gras Barbershop Chorus under the direction of Dr. Saul Schneider.
+This was the second Super Bowl in which America the Beautiful was sung, as the same song was sung by Charley Pride the year prior at Super Bowl IX.
 The halftime show was a tribute to American jazz composer, pianist and bandleader Duke Ellington, also featuring the Grambling State University Band along with Ellington's son Mercer.
 Ellington had died the previous May.